pymupdf/PyMuPDF/docs/document.rst

       Modify OC visibility status of content groups.
 This is analog to what supporting PDF viewers would offer.

         Please note that visibility is **not** a property stored with the OCG.
-It is not even an information necessarily present in the PDF document at all.
+It is not even information necessarily present in the PDF document at all.
 Instead, the current visibility is **temporarily** set using the user interface of some supporting PDF consumer software.
 The same type of functionality is offered by this method.

         To make **permanent** changes, use :meth:`Document.set_layer`.